hammer-mt/DSPyUI/README.md

 - **Version controlled** - includes DSPy and DSPyUI version info
 - **Future-proof** - foundation for workflow chaining and other advanced features

-### Export Existing Programs
+### Export & Import Programs

-Click the "💾 Export .dspyui" button in the View Prompts tab to convert any existing program to the consolidated format.
+**Export**: Click the "💾 Export .dspyui" button in the View Prompts tab to convert any existing program to the consolidated format.
 Files are saved to `consolidated_programs/`.

+**Import**: Upload a `.dspyui` file using the "📥 Import .dspyui File" section in the View Prompts tab.
+The file will be automatically extracted and saved to your local directories, making it available for viewing and execution.

 ## 🔗 Chain Building (Agentic Workflows)